celiendonze/NASAWallpaper/README.md

 # NASA Image of the day - Wallpaper
 Image source: https://www.nasa.gov/multimedia/imagegallery/iotd.html

-Display the Image as wallpaper and adding the title centered at the top of the image.
+Display the NASA Image of the day as wallpaper.
-Should be working on any win 10 devices.
+Should be working on any Windows devices.

+* updated with python 3.11

+## Usage
+1. Clone the repository
+2. Install the requirements: `pip install -r requirements.txt`
+3. Run the script: `python nasaImage.py`